peopledoc/insight-reloaded/README.rst

 The system is able to register engines so that we can manipulate documents on the flow.

-The idea of Insight-Reloaded is to remove the async mode and delegate it to Nginx.
+The idea of Insight-Reloaded is to remove the sync mode and delegate it to Nginx with disk or S3 storage.

 If the document preview is not ready, we want a 404 error.